Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 cd zasper-benchmark

-# Install go dependencides
+# Install go dependencies

 go mod tidy